-Information about the prevention of cancer and the science of screening appropriate individuals at high-risk of developing cancer is gaining interest.
+Information about the prevention of cancer and the science of screening appropriate individuals at high risk of developing cancer is gaining interest.
 Physicians and individuals alike recognize that the best “treatment” of cancer is preventing its occurrence in the first place or detecting it early when it may be most treatable.

 The chance of an individual developing cancer depends on both genetic and non-genetic factors.
 A genetic factor is an inherited, unchangeable trait, while a non-genetic factor is a variable in a person’s environment, which can often be changed.
 Non-genetic factors may include diet, exercise, or exposure to other substances present in our surroundings.
 These non-genetic factors are often referred to as environmental factors.
-Some non-genetic factors play a role in facilitating the process of healthy cells turning cancerous (i.e. the correlation between smoking and lung cancer) while other cancers have no known environmental correlation but are known to have a genetic predisposition.
+Some non-genetic factors play a role in facilitating the process of healthy cells turning cancerous (e.g. the correlation between smoking and lung cancer) while other cancers have no known environmental correlation but are known to have a genetic predisposition.
 A genetic predisposition means that a person may be at higher risk for a certain cancer if a family member has that type of cancer.

 Researchers are beginning to identify genetic factors that contribute to the development of gastric cancer in some individuals.
 Specifically, the E-cadherin gene (CDH1) has been associated with a high risk of gastric cancer.
 Hereditary diffuse gastric cancer is a rare and deadly form of gastric cancer that can result from CDH1 mutations.
 Parents who carry this genetic mutation have a 50% chance of passing it along to their offspring.
 Three out of four people who inherit this genetic mutation will eventually develop gastric cancer.

-Helicobacter Pylori (H. pylori) infection is common and spreads through food or water contaminated with fecal matter.
+H. Pylori: The primary risk factor associated with gastric cancer is infection with the bacterium, Helicobacter pylori (H. pylori).
+H. pylori infection is common, but most people who are infected do not develop gastric cancer.
+The bacterium may be spread from person to person as well as through contact with contaminated food or water.
 Infection with H. pylori causes a reduction in the normal acid production and a shrinkage and loss of cells (called atrophy) in the stomach.
-Atrophy of the stomach, in particular, is considered to be a precancerous condition.
+Atrophy of the stomach is considered to be a precancerous condition.
 It can take decades for the precancerous conditions caused by H. pylori infection to develop into cancer.
 Individuals who live in regions that have high gastric cancer rates are often plagued with H. pylori stomach infections that develop early in life.

 Two-thirds of cancer deaths in the U.S. can be linked to tobacco use, poor diet, obesity and lack of exercise.
 All of these factors can be modified.
 Nevertheless, an awareness of the opportunity to prevent cancer through changes in lifestyle is still under-appreciated.

 Diet: Diet is a fertile area for immediate individual and societal intervention to decrease the risk of developing certain cancers.
 Numerous studies have provided a wealth of often-contradictory information about the detrimental and protective factors of different foods.